 Beacon Interval Ranges

 Like every other setting, there are possible ranges between which you may set your beacon interval.
 We’re talking about the optimal limits here.
-Outside that range, experts don’t consider it ideal to set up the beacon interval.
+Experts don’t consider setting up the beacon interval outside that range ideal.beacon interval ranges

-Different brands of routers offer different optimal limits.
-From the default, the optimal lower limit is 20 ms, and it goes up to be 1000 milliseconds.
-It may vary in different brands, though.
+Different brands of routers offer other optimal limits.
+From the default, the optimal lower limit is 20 ms, up to 1000 milliseconds.
+It may vary in other brands, though.

 But what may lead you to vary the range of it?
 And what considerations should you take while you’re at it?
 Let us take a look.